 In the process, she becomes reacquainted with him along with her family and former friends.
 It made a star of Tennessee native Reese Witherspoon, along with Patrick Dempsey, Josh Lucas, Ethan Embry, and Candice Bergen.

-The big houses Melanie drives past on her way into her town are in Eufala, Alabama.
+The big houses Melanie drives past on her way into her town are in Eufala, Alabama, including the Shorter Mansion.
 And, of course, some of the New York City scenes take place at Lincoln Center, the Fashion District, and Tiffany’s.

 All of these locations are open to the public.
 Some no longer exist or were created for the movie, so they’ve been left out.
 For more information on Sweet Home Alabama filming locations, visit Chris Credendino’s website.